DataKinds/datakinds.github.io/_posts/2020-03-15-modeling-the-coronavirus-outbreak-with-j.md

 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/latest.js?config=TeX-MML-AM_CHTML' async></script>

 _Foreword: I am not an epidemiologist and I don't claim to be.
-I am, however, a math major and an academic and I feel like I've done my due dilligence in reporting this accurately and correctly._
+I am, however, a math major and an academic and I feel like I've done my due dilligence in reporting this accurately and correctly.
+The full code used is at the end of the post, if you'd rather not sift through data._

 If you've been watching the news, I assume you've heard about the COVID-19 pandemic.
 In light of [the CDC releasing a model predicting 62% of Americans will become infected](https://thehill.com/homenews/state-watch/487489-worst-case-coronavirus-models-show-massive-us-toll)<sup>1</sup>, I became interested in how they came to those numbers.
 In fact, how do we come to any conclusions as to the spread of disease at all?